Natural Ways to Stop and Prevent Pre-term Labour/Labor

 So if you have any access to counseling or hypnotherapy this is the time to take advantage of it.

 Baths – Taking baths is also a really effective way to get your uterus to calm down when it starts to become active.
 This is especially helpful if you notice an increase in the frequency or intensity of the surges.
 Whenever this happens (often in the evenings) draw yourself a nice relaxing warm bath.
 Often this will be enough to settle things down.
-Remember to keep the water at body temperature (36 degrees Celsius)
+Remember to keep the water at body temperature (36 degrees Celsius) Adding some epsom salts to your bathwater is an easy way to add magnesium to your body as it is easily absorbed through the skin.
+Keep reading for learn about the importance of magnesium.

 Relaxation CD – A recording with a guided relaxation can be wonderful to help you become deeply relaxed.
 If you are already doing hypnobirthing, keep listening to the CD but increase the frequency – twice or three times each day rather than just once a day.
 If you don’t have access to a CD – please visit my website where you can purchase a copy.